Zerobus Ingest connector overview

 - Schema validation of the message to the table.

-- Materializing the data in a timely manner to the target table.
+- Materializing the data in a timely manner in the target table.

 - Sending an acknowledgement to the client that the data is durable.